 - System Design: A preliminary design of how the solar panels will be placed on your roof is created for you.

 - Proposal: A proposal is finally generated that summarizes all the information that was collected and calculated.
 Your proposal shows the terms of your solar purchase, finance or lease, and is ready for your review and approval.

 The Solar Installation Process

 Believe it or not, the actual installation time to put solar on your roof is only about 2 days.
-However, you can expect the whole process to take about 60 days.
+However, you can expect the whole process to take approximately 90 days.
 Why so long?
 A solar installation has many steps that involve multiple inspections and permits through your city and utility provider.
 If you have an HOA, then they are involved as well to get approval for your solar project.
 These outside entities handle their permits and inspections on their own time table and it can either be fast or slow.
 SolarMax has been a local California installer for over 10 years.
 We have established good working relationships with the local city permitting departments, utility inspectors, and many HOAs, so our process is streamlined.